Continuing Education Activity

 - Meconium stained amniotic fluid and meconium-stain on physical exam

 History and clinical presentation/context are key in suspecting a diagnosis of MAS.
 This is crucial, as early interventions and management can be necessary for respiratory and cardiovascular support.

-Echocardiography: (ECG) is an important tool to assess the heart function and help screen for signs PPHN and right ventricular dysfunction.
+- Echocardiography (ECG): ECG is an important tool to assess heart function and help screen for signs of PPHN and right ventricular dysfunction.
 It also helps identify the cardiac anatomy and evaluate for any cardiac level right to left shunting.

 MAS management is mainly supportive, but early identification and support can improve outcomes and decrease morbidity and mortality.
 This requires an interprofessional team approach, including the obstetrician, midwife, neonatologist, respiratory therapist, nurse, pediatric pulmonologist, and pediatric cardiologist.